 http://www.ebay.com.mx [For Mexico]

-For Dr. Zizmor’s case, choosing (www.drzizmormd.es) was obviously not an effective strategy for targeting US Hispanics in NYC given the fact that the target audience is in US, not in Spain.
+For Sandoval Law Firm, LLC case, choosing (https://sandovalpllc.es) was obviously not an effective strategy for targeting US Hispanics in Houston, TX given the fact that the target audience is a city within the US, not in Spain.
+For that reason, Attorney Hector Sandoval chose (https://sandovalpllc.com/es/) for his Spanish-language website.

 |Language||Language folders||Language sub-domains|